 Key Takeaways

-Kognitos replaces developer-heavy stacks with a neurosymbolic architecture that guarantees safe, deterministic execution while reducing hallucination risk in production workflows.
-With English as code, business users automate standard operating procedures in natural language—closing the IT translation gap.
-Patented conversational exception handling lets agents ask humans for help when anomalies occur, learn from the guidance, and self-heal workflows dynamically.
+Kognitos replaces developer-heavy tech stacks with a neurosymbolic architecture that guarantees safe, deterministic execution while eliminating the risk of AI hallucinations.
+By utilizing English as code, Kognitos empowers business users to automate standard operating procedures directly in natural language, entirely erasing the IT translation gap.
+Furthermore, patented conversational exception handling allows these agents to ask human workers for help when anomalies occur, learning from the guidance to self-heal workflows dynamically.

 Enterprise leaders are attempting to force a paradigm shift using outdated tools.
 As the demand for efficiency rises across the corporate landscape, technology executives are rushing to purchase generative artificial intelligence licenses.
 They hand these licenses to developers and ask them to integrate the technology into existing robotic scripts.